sikoh/Data-Driven-Discoveries-Analytics-for-Startup-Success/README.md

 *Requirement for Online Learning Support in AI:* Whether the respondent requires online learning support in AI.

-This dataset will be used to analyze and identify the best candidates for hiring based on their educational background, motivation, and support needs, using Skills.AI analytics tools.
+This dataset will be used to analyze and identify the best candidates for hiring based on their educational background, motivation, and support needs, using Python libraries: Pandas and Plotly.